pradeephubgit/appsignal-docs/source/application/index.html.md

 ## Adding applications

-To add a new Application to AppSignal, please follow the [add a new application setup wizard](/application/new-application.html).
+If you're just getting started with AppSignal and haven't set up your first app yet, please follow the [add a new application guide](/guides/new-application.html) first.

 ## Environments